PDOK/gokoala/README.md

 #### SQL query logging

 Set `LOG_SQL=true` environment variable to enable logging of all SQL queries to stdout for debug purposes.
-Only applies to OGC API Features.
+Only applies to OGC API Features with GeoPackage and/or PostgreSQL data source.

 ## Develop